The Black Shield of Falworth

-The Black Shield of Falworth is a 1954 American Technicolor film from Universal-International, produced by Robert Arthur and Melville Tucker and directed by Rudolph Maté.
+The Black Shield of Falworth is a 1954 American Technicolor historical adventure film from Universal-International, produced by Robert Arthur and Melville Tucker and directed by Rudolph Maté.
 It stars Tony Curtis, Janet Leigh, David Farrar, Herbert Marshall, and Torin Thatcher.
 The screenplay, set in Medieval England, was adapted by Oscar Brodney and is based on Howard Pyle's 1891 novel Men of Iron.
 The original music score was composed by Hans J. Salter although his name does not appear in the screen credits.
 The only musical notation is given as: "Music Supervision by Joseph Gershenson".
-Made Universal's music department head in 1940, Gershenson's name appeared on nearly every film made by that studio from 1949-1969.
+Made Universal's music department head in 1940, Gershenson's name appeared on nearly every film made by that studio from 1949 to 1969.

 The film was Universal-International's first feature made in CinemaScope.
-It opened in New York City's Times Square on October 6, 1954 at the Loew's State Theater.
-It was the second of five feature films in which husband and wife Tony Curtis and Janet Leigh appeared together on screen during their marriage (1952-1961).
+It opened in New York City's Times Square on October 6, 1954, at the Loew's State Theater.
+It was the second of five feature films in which husband and wife Tony Curtis and Janet Leigh appeared together on screen during their marriage (1952–1961).